 British PM Johnson says AstraZeneca's India COVID shot should be accepted in travel schemes

-LONDON, July 2 (Reuters) - British Prime Minister Boris Johnson on Friday said he saw no reason why people who received Indian-made AstraZeneca (AZN.L) COVID-19 vaccines should be left out of vaccine passport schemes after the European Union did not initially recognise it.
+LONDON (Reuters) - British Prime Minister Boris Johnson on Friday said he saw no reason why people who received Indian-made AstraZeneca COVID-19 vaccines should be left out of vaccine passport schemes after the European Union did not initially recognise it.

 About 5 million people in Britain are thought to have had the vaccine made by Serum Institute in India, known as Covishield.